johnpuddephatt/vintageworx/src/activities/free-form-crafts.md

 ---
 title: Upcycling Sessions
-day: Monday
+day: Friday
 time: 10am - 12
 image: /uploads/activity-free-form-crafts.jpg
 ---
 Fabulous opportunities to learn new crafts and new skills in a friendly and welcoming group of people.
-Drop in any time, the more the merrier!
+Book a place today

 Free sessions available